nnellans/bicep-guide/README.md

 - It's good practice to provide the `description` decorator for all of your parameters.
 Try to make them helpful
 - The `allowed` decorator can be used to provide allowed values in an array.
 If the value doesn't match, then the deployment fails
   - Use this sparingly, as Azure makes changes frequently to things like SKUs and sizes, so you don't want to have an allowed list that is out of date
+- The `metadata` decorator is an object that can contain properties of any name and type.
+Use this for info that you don't want to put into the `description` decorator

 ```bicep
 @minLength(1)